What is love?

 - No list of other language words would be complete without काम (Kama), the Sanskrit word for erotic or amorous love.
 You might recognize this word from the title of the famous ancient text, the Kama Sutra.

 - अनुरक्ति (Anurakti) means passionate love.

-- While Tamil kātal (காதல்) is most common word used for the love between man and woman, in can represent love in other contexts as well.
+- While Tamil kātal (காதல்) is the most common word used for the love between man and woman, it can represent love in other contexts as well.

 - On the other hand காதல் (Katl) is reserved for expressing romantic love.

 - The Spanish word for love in general is querer, with amar being used only in a serious, romantic context.